PLACE

 Sustainable Excursions

 Our shore excursions team has worked with tour operators to identify excursions founded on strong sustainability principles.
-Known as ‘Protectours’, these excursions are specifically designed to educate our guests.
-Around 70% of these tours include low impact transportation, including walking, cycling or kayaking, and many make a direct contribution to the environment through supporting species or habitat protection.
+Known as ‘Protectours’, these excursions are specifically designed to educate our guests and promote sustainable tourism and responsible travel.
+Many of these tours include low impact transportation, including walking, cycling or kayaking, and many make a direct contribution to the environment through supporting species or habitat protection, like our Save a Turtle Tour experience in Cozumel.

 We aim for all tour operators used by MSC Cruises at our frequent destinations to be certified to a GSTC certification programme, or to be engaged in the process.